lamberta/devkit-doc/guides/using-git.md

 `$ git branch`<br/>
 `$ git branch -a`

+To delete a remote branch (after say, your feature request has been merged):

+`$ git push origin --delete branchname`

 Please read the GitHub help for [managing remote branches](http://help.github.com/remotes/);
 it's confusing to see a list of old branches that no one knows anything about.